How long should A DPF Last?

 Please note: Some OE’s require a special function "Replace or Reset DPF" after the replacement of the filter.
 This can be found in the ‘Service Resets and Relearns’ menu.

 In conclusion, DPF regeneration is a critical procedure that lowers harmful emissions while maintaining the performance of diesel engines.
 While active regeneration is a more controlled process that is started by the engine control unit, passive regeneration happens naturally while driving normally.
-The temperature of the exhaust gas is raised during active regeneration in order to burn off the PM that has accumulated in the DPF.
+The temperature of the exhaust gas is raised during active regeneration in order to burn off the particulate matter that has accumulated in the DPF.
 But to make sure the DPF keeps working well over time, proper maintenance is also required.
-This could involve performing a manual DPF regeneration detailed above, replacing the DPF filter entirely.
+This could involve performing a manual DPF regeneration detailed above, or replacing the DPF filter entirely.